No, but your voice can make sound in different ways.

 Due to the number of structures involved in the vocal tract, we're capable of modifying the basic sound of the vocal fold vibration with great variety and subtlety, giving us many Voice Qualities - certainly more than just two!

 In Estill Voice Training™, we define six arbitrary voice qualities - Speech, Falsetto, Sob, Twang, Opera and Belt – each of which lends itself more or less to a specific genre of music.
+It's important to note that these are just different 'starting points' - it's not an exhaustive list!

 So are 'head' and 'chest' describing Vocal Registers or Voice Qualities?
 The confusion is that the terms are used to describe both – you'll hear singers and teachers refer to 'head voice' AND 'head register' as if they're the same thing.